-- 144. In the FY 2017/18, total expenditure are projected at KES 7.262 from the estimated KES 6.731 billion in the FY 2016/17 budget.
-Recurrent expenditures will amount to KES 4.85 billion compared with KES 4.39 billion in FY 2016/17.
-148. The wages and benefits for the County Government staff in FY 2017/18 is projected at KES 3.178 billion up from KES 2.92 billion in the FY 2016/17. - 145.
+- 156. In the FY 2017/18, total expenditure are projected at KES 7.191 from the estimated KES 6.731 billion in the FY 2016/17 budget.
+Recurrent expenditures will amount to KES 4.91 billion compared with KES 4.63 billion in FY 2016/17.
+The wages and benefits for the County Government staff in FY 2017/18 is projected at KES 3.178 billion up from KES 2.92 billion in the FY 2016/17. - 157.
 Expenditure ceilings on goods and services for spending entities of the county government are based on funding allocation in the FY 2016/17 budget as the starting point.
-The ceilings are then adjusted to take into account one-off expenditures in FY 2017/18. - 146.
-The ceiling for development expenditures in nominal terms amounts to KES 2.41 billion in the FY 2017/18 up from KES 2.34 billion in the FY 2016/17.
+The ceilings are then adjusted to take into account one-off expenditures in FY 2017/18. - billion in the FY 2017/18 up from KES 2.10 billion in the FY 2016/17.
 Most of the outlays are expected to support critical infrastructure.
 The entire development budget will be funded by the County Government.
 However, the County Government will partner with development partners in some projects with the counterpart funding going directly into the project.
 No contingency fund is provided for in FY 2017/18.
 Therefore, supplementary allocations can only come through revision of existing budgets.
 Table 3 below provides a synopsis of the projected expenditure and expenditure ceilings for the FY 2017/18.

-Table 1: Resource Allocation by Spending Entity for the FY 2017/18-2019/20
+Table 4: Resource Allocation by Spending Entity for the FY 2017/18-2019/20